Buzepool/GRAVEYARD-DND/README.md

 ## Development

-If you want to contribute or modify this project, navigate to the `src/` folder and open the project in Visual Studio.
+If you want to contribute or modify this project, navigate to the `Cemitério DND.sln/` folder and open the project in Visual Studio.